-4 Several witnesses stated that they understood these statements to cover out-of-state the State's interest in protecting unborn Texans "continues whether the Texan mother seeks an abortion in Denver or Dallas, in Las Cruces or Lamesa."
+4 Several witnesses stated that they understood these statements to cover out-of-state abortion care but could not be sure because the statements were unclear.

+in his briefings that the State's interest in protecting unborn Texans "continues whether the Texan mother seeks an abortion in Denver or Dallas, in Las Cruces or Lamesa."
 Plaintiffs also point to statements by other state officials, who while lacking specific enforcement authority under state law nonetheless fuel a climate of fear of suit or prosecution.5

 While it appears on the face of the complaint that Plaintiffs may have an adequate stake in providing out-of-state abortion access, their standing injury and redressability-here is not self-evident, and as a threshold matter jurisdiction must be addressed.
 This is rote.
 My colleagues go further, applying Carswell v.
-Camp's complete ban on discovery prior to the determination of qualified immunity to the determination of sovereign immunity.
-6 That any obligation of Attorney General Paxton to testify is fully resolved by the Apex doctrine aside, the mandate has not yet issued in Carswell, but even if it is proffered as a decision of this panel, now informed but not controlled by precedent, I cannot agree.
-It is at best "unsettled jurisprudence."
-The Apex doctrine does all the work here and it is not apparent that discovery from the Attorney General is essential to this case.
-"Exceptional circumstances" do not exist to justify deposing a high-ranking official when the information desired from testimony can be obtained elsewhere.7 Plaintiffs seek testimony from Attorney General Paxton while at the same time urging that his statements-their content and inconsistency, including in these proceedings-chill their constitutionally protected rights.
-It signifies that these inferences are drawn from the present record: Indeed,
+Camp's strictures on discovery prior to the determination of qualified immunity to the determination of sovereign immunity.
+Whatever its reach, the Apex doctrine does all the work here and it is not apparent that discovery from the Attorney General is essential to this case.
+"Exceptional circumstances" do not exist to justify deposing a highranking official when the information desired from testimony can be obtained elsewhere.7 Plaintiffs seek testimony from Attorney General Paxton while at the same time urging that his statements-their content and inconsistency, including in these proceedings-chill their constitutionally protected rights.
+It signifies that these inferences are drawn from the present record: Indeed, Attorney General Paxton argues to this Court that the potential liability Plaintiffs fear is "nonexistent," while at the same time he argues that when "procurement takes the form of a bus ticket for the pregnant Texan to an